JimiHenning/Workout-Playlist-Generator/README.md

    - Data Formatting: Outputs structured data for use in machine learning models or playlist generation.

 3. **streamlit_metal.py**
-   A Streamlit app for generating playlists based on extracted audio features.
-Allows users to interactively explore and filter tracks by their characteristics.
+   A Streamlit app for generating playlists of any desired length based on a given song by it's extracted audio features.
+Allows users to interactively filter tracks by popularity

 ## Setup and Installation